-A Local’s Guide to Visiting the Elqui Valley, Chile
+A Local’s Guide to the Elqui Valley, Chile

 The Elqui Valley, in the Coquimbo Region of northern Chile, is where the last remnants of the Atacama Desert give way to the first large fertile valleys in the country.
 Located roughly one hour away from the coastal city of La Serena, the Elqui Valley is known for its production of pisco, a clear liquor made from grapes that has been recognized as Chile’s national brandy and which you can taste at different distilleries in the are.